ManmayGhosh/mern-chess/README.md

 room) — there's nothing to gain from putting that in a database.
 Mongo instead persists finished games: start/end time, full SAN move list, PGN, and result (checkmate/stalemate/draw/disconnect). `GET /api/games` serves the last 20 for the `GameHistory` component to display.
-This is the natural split for any realtime game backend: durable history in the database, hot authoritative state in memory.

-## Known limitations / good next steps
+## limitations

-- **Single room.** All connections share one game; a 3rd connection is rejected.
-Multiple concurrent games would need a room/matchmaking layer.
 - **No reconnection to an in-progress game.** If a player disconnects mid-game, the game is logged as a disconnect-forfeit and the board resets — there's no session/auth to let them resume the same seat.
-- **No clocks.** Real chess servers sync per-player time budgets, which is its own interesting sync problem (server-authoritative clock ticking down, paused on the opponent's turn, resolved on flag-fall) — a natural extension if you want more of the original "netcode under lag" flavor.
+- **No clocks.** Real chess servers sync per-player time budgets, which is its own interesting sync problem (server-authoritative clock ticking down, paused on the opponent's turn, resolved on flag-fall)
 - **No player accounts.** Colors are assigned by connection order, not by identity.
-Add an Express auth route + a `User` model to support that.
-- **No spectators.** Rejecting a 3rd connection is the simplest option ("full") rather than a fan-out spectator mode.